-Have we stopped to think about what “those people” were escaping from, or how similar they are to us in ambition and drive for a better life for their children?
+Have we stopped to think about what “those people” were escaping from, or how similar they were to us in ambition and drive for a better life for their children?
 For us that were born here in America, how fortunate we are to have been born in the land of the free.
-Is it fair to call another human being that is striving to get to that same promised land… “Illegal”?
+Is it fair to call another human being that is striving to get to the same promised land… “Illegal”?

-To fully stand up for something you strongly believe in, you have to overcome adversity .
-Ultimately, if you have the best interest for the world as a whole, then more good will come out of your fight.
 Let’s take a moment to look back at history lessons from slavery to fascism… and remind ourselves that banning each other based on the color of our skin, origin, or religion, only creates atrocities of humankind.
 The beauty is in our differences…lets embrace it.
 On that note can we all agree to disagree respectfully, yet keep a united stand to advance our great nation The “UNITED STATES OF AMERICA”?